Harlow Museum and Walled Gardens are open from 9.30am to 3.30pm (last entry 3.00pm) every Tuesday, Thursday and Saturday.

 Disabled car parking is available.

-We welcome dogs on leads.
+We welcome dogs on leads in the gardens.

 We provide an insight into Harlow’s history and future by caring for its collections and gardens.
 We welcome anyone who has the same passion and would like to contribute to Harlow’s heritage.